JCVB51/JCVB51/README.md

 ---

-### ✨ “Learning never stops — especially when curiosity leads the way.” ✨
+### ✨ “Bad programmers worry about the code.
+Good programmers worry about data structures and their relationships.” ✨

 ---